webriq/Bootstrap-Material-UI/README.md

-# Exentriq - Bootstrap Material UI
+# WebriQ - Bootstrap Material UI

 **Note:** Not use this current version for production, only test purpose.